bhthng098/webarchive-template/README.md

 To install numpy, run and enter the command:\
 `pip install numpy`

 You should be all set.
-To run the webarchive project, type `python webarchive.py`.
+To run the webarchive project, type and enter `python webarchive.py`.

 ### Running the code
 #### On Mac: